 You can’t expect the same degree of performance when you use 208v on 230v (or higher) applications.
 For example, when you use a 208v motor in a residential condensing unit that typically requires 230v, the unit won’t run at its full capacity.

-230/208v also have a harder time starting up, and they may produce a problematic voltage drop more often when connected to 208v.
+208/230v motors also have a harder time starting up, and they may produce a problematic voltage drop more often when connected to 208v.
 Voltage drop usually isn’t an issue for split-phase 240v systems.
-However, on 208v, the motors start with lower voltage.
+However, on 208v, the motors start with a lower voltage.
 Therefore, the same amount of drop will have a greater effect on the system.

 In short, just because a 208v motor may be designed to run on 230v or 240v systems by using two power legs from the utility source, that doesn’t mean that it will provide the same output efficiency.
 You will see differences in performance if you try to use 208v when 240v is typically required.